qbead/qbeadWebsite/content/book/colortheory.md

 # Mixing Colors With Light Sources

 One way to create color is to work directly with light sources that emit colors that match the sensors in our eyes.
-Computer and tv screens work in this way.
+Computer and TV screens work in this way.
 These screens are made up of a grid of very small red, green, and blue light sources (pixels and sub-pixels).
 These colors were chosen because they match the light our cone cells detect.
 By placing these tiny light sources so close together, we can trick our brain into seeing not only red, blue, and green, but a whole rainbow of colors.
 This is because our eyes can't distinguish between yellow light which activates both the red and green cones and a mixture of red and green light from light sources sufficiently close together.

 ![An up-close picture of a computer screen, showing the red, green, and blue light sources, making up the white background.
 These sources, or subpixels, are so close together that from a distance we see them as overlapping and observe only their mixture.<a class="imagecredit" href="https://commons.wikimedia.org/wiki/File:LCD_Pixels_Macro.jpg">image credit Wikimedia</a>](/images/bookpics/lcd_pixels_macro.jpg "An up-close picture of a computer screen, showing the red, green, and blue subpixels, making up the white background")

 By varying the amount of the red, green, and blue light emitted, we can trick our brains into perceiving a diversity of color.
-This type of color mixing is called additive color mixing: each of the colored light sources adds up a new base color.
+This type of color mixing is called additive color mixing: each of the colored light sources adds up to a new base color.
 The colormixer below allows you to try mixing color in this way.
 Looking at the colormixer, notice how with all three slide bars at 255, the box at the right is white.
 By adjusting the relative amount of green, red, and blue using the slide bars, you can change the color displayed.

 <style>
 #acolortests {